Lebanon faces a serious waste crisis. Together, we can turn metals and plastics from pollution into possibility.

 Recycling is the process of collecting waste materials and turning them into new products instead of throwing them away.
 It allows materials that would normally become garbage to be reused in a useful way.

 Lebanon produces large amounts of waste every day, but much of it is not properly managed.
-The consequences are visible everywhere.

 Recycling metals uses much less energy and helps reduce pollution significantly.
-The process involves collection, sorting by type, cleaning, melting at high temperatures, and reshaping into new forms.

 Metal waste gathered from homes, businesses, and public areas